massimocaprinali/cloud-foundry-public/liberty-customizingJRE.md

 ## OpenJDK
 {: #openjdk}

-Optionally, applications can be configured to run with OpenJDK as the JRE.
-To enable an application to run with OpenJDK set the JVM environment variable to "openjdk".
+Optionally, apps can be configured to run with OpenJDK as the JRE.
+To enable an app to run with OpenJDK set the JVM environment variable to "openjdk".
 For example, using the {{site.data.keyword.cloud_notm}} command line tool, run the command:
 ```
     ibmcloud cf set-env myapp JVM 'openjdk'
 ```